robert-mcdermott/pwalk_reporter/README.md

 It provides the following summary statistics:

 - Total file count and total file size of the filesystem
 - A histogram of file ages broken down by file count and size in a fixed set of bins.
-The histogram can use either 'mtime' (default) or 'atime' I plan to make the histogram bins either automatic or provide the ability to specify them in a future release.
+The histogram can use either 'mtime' (default) or 'atime'.
+I plan to make the histogram bins either automatic or provide the ability to specify them in a future release.
 - The top 100 file types by total size
 - The top 100 largest directories by size

 ## Usage

-After you have the output from [pwalk](https://github.com/fizwit/filesystem-reporting-tools) that you want to summarize (named "filesystem.csv in example below) you simply provde the input file as the parameter and direct the output to a file (named "outputfile.csv in the example).
+After you have the output from [pwalk](https://github.com/fizwit/filesystem-reporting-tools) that you want to summarize (named "filesystem.csv in example below) you simply provide the input file as the parameter and direct the output to a file (named "outputfile.csv in the example).
 Basic usage of the utility is shown below:

 ```bash
 pwalk_reporter inputfile.csv > outputfile.csv